GSA/digitalgov.gov/content/posts/2014-09-17-save-the-date-techstate-mobile-diplomacy-event.md

 url: /2014/09/17/save-the-date-techstate-mobile-diplomacy-event/
 date: 2014-09-17 1:57:19 -0400
 title: 'Save the Date: Tech@State Mobile Diplomacy Event'
 summary: 'Sign up now to join fellow MobileGov Community of Practice members for Tech@State&#8217;s Mobile Diplomacy conference on Friday, October 3, 2014!
-Your attendance will let you participate in a variety of panels, ignite and breakout sessions about mobile development relevant to all digital government innovators.&nbsp;Members of the Mobile'
+Your attendance will let you participate in a variety of panels, ignite and breakout sessions about mobile development relevant to all digital government innovators.
+Members of the Mobile'
 authors:
   - jparcell
 categories: